youtubeSam/V-REP-Crane-Tutorial/README.md

-# V-REP-Crane-Tutorial
+# CoppeliaSim 4.1.0 Crane-Tutorial

-Find the code of the associated child script in the file "childScript.txt"
+Find the code of the associated child script in the file [childScript.lua](https://raw.githubusercontent.com/youtubeSam/V-REP-Crane-Tutorial/CoppeliaSim_4_1_0/childScript.lua).

-TBD: Branch for CoppeliaSim 4.1.0